-We are proposing to use our existing recycling operation in Rocklea, Queensland as the location for a small pilot resource renewal facility where will undertake research and development to advance our technology and the circular economy.
+We are proposing to use our existing recycling operation in Rocklea, Queensland as the location for a small pilot resource renewal facility where we will undertake research and development to advance our technology and the circular economy.

 The proposed pilot will be a small, research and development focused facility that will enable us to not only take local recycling and waste reuse to a new level but allow us to pioneer new methodologies and techniques able to be adopted throughout the world.

 The highly controlled research and development we are proposing will enable us to test the commercial viability of developing new products, which include the building blocks for recycled plastics, from the shredded material left over following our metal recycling process that is currently sent to landfill.

 This will help us to achieve our objective of transforming one million tonnes of this shredded material every year into new, useful products for society by 2030.